the13monkey/Animated-Web-Page/README.md

-# A Collection of Trendy UI Improvement techniques
+# A Collection of Trendy UI Improvement Techniques

 This project includes trendy UI improvement techniques triggered by window scroll event.
 All major codes are explained in the comments.  <br>#1 Animated display of elements when scroll into the viewport<br>#2 Animated scroll to destination when click on anchor links